The CCMRH Team

 Aliya Allen-Valley

 Aliya Allen-Valley, MSPH holds a Bachelor of Arts in Political Science and International Development Studies from McGill University, and a Master of Science in Public Health from the Johns Hopkins Bloomberg School of Public Health.
 She is passionate about health equity and improving access to healthcare and resources across the Caribbean region and is of Trinidadian and Jamaican descent.
 Aliya has served as a Programming Director at the Kenneth Cyril Valley Foundation, where she focused specifically on the development and implementation of a mentorship program for Trinbagonian youth.
-She currently works as a Policy Advisor in Toronto within the child and youth mental health sector.
+She currently works as a Research Lead in Toronto within the cancer prevention and treatment space.
 Through her work with CCMRH, Aliya seeks to utilize communication, advocacy, and partnership as tools through which to improve healthcare outcomes for women across the Caribbean region.

 Our Advisory Board